Kord-Extensions/kord-extensions/docs/docs/index.md

-To make use of Kord Extensions, update your build script to add `https://maven.kotlindiscord.com/repository/maven-snapshots/` as a Maven repository, and use `com.kotlindiscord.kord.extensions:kord-extneions:VERSION` as the Maven coordinate.
+To make use of Kord Extensions, update your build script to add `https://maven.kotlindiscord.com/repository/maven-snapshots/` as a Maven repository, and use `com.kotlindiscord.kord.extensions:kord-extensions:VERSION` as the Maven coordinate.
 For a list of available versions, [take a look at Nexus](https://maven.kotlindiscord.com/#browse/browse:maven-snapshots:com%2Fkotlindiscord%2Fkord%2Fextensions%2Fkord-extensions).

 We do not currently have a strict semantic versioning system in place.
 We'll explore this later if needed, but right